 Presented in association with Rice University President’s Lecture Series and Vietnam: The Houston Connection

-This reading will be live streamed in partnership with Houston Public Media via inprinthouston.org and houstonpublicmedia.org/inprint.
+A live stream of this reading, in partnership with Houston Public Media, will be available via inprinthouston.org and houstonpublicmedia.org/inprint.
 Details coming soon.

-Reading followed by an on-stage interview, book sale and signing.
+Reading and on-stage interview followed by book sale and signing.

 To order books by Viet Thanh Nguyen at a discount click here.